BinaryNavigator07/cxs-utils-docs/README.md

 ### File Organization
 - Use descriptive filenames in kebab-case
 - Organize related content in subdirectories
-- Include `index.mdoc` files for section overviews
+- Include `index.mdx` files for section overviews

 ### Writing Style
 - Use clear, concise language
 - Include code examples where helpful
 - Add proper headings for table of contents
-- Use custom tags for enhanced formatting
+- Use custom components for enhanced formatting

 ### Link Management
 - Use relative paths for internal links
-- Reference `.mdoc` files in links (URLs remain clean)
+- Reference `.mdx` files in links (URLs remain clean)
 - Test all links before publishing

 ## 🔧 Development

 ### Adding New Features
 1. Create components in `/components`
-2. Add Markdoc tags in `/markdoc/tags`
+2. Add to `MDXComponents.tsx` for use in MDX
-3. Update configuration in `markdoc.config.js`
+3. Update TypeScript types as needed
 4. Test with validation scripts

 ### Debugging
 - Use `npm run validate-docs` to check for issues
+- Use `npm run lint-docs` for style consistency
 - Check browser console for runtime errors
 - Verify navigation and search functionality

-## 📚 Migration from Markdown
+## 📚 Migration from Markdoc

-See `docs/MIGRATION_GUIDE.md` for detailed information about migrating from standard Markdown to Markdoc format.
+This project was migrated from Markdoc to MDX.
+See `docs/MDX_MIGRATION.md` for detailed information about the migration process and benefits.

 ## 🤝 Contributing